 Unable to access her walking boots on the day, Barbara came in a pair of pink Converse!
-We had all slipped and slid a bit but Barbara slipped on the stones.
-She slipped on the grass.
-She slipped on the downhill and somehow managed to slip on the uphill!
-And when it came to the proper mud – Ian carried her!!
+We had all slipped and slid a bit but Barbara slipped everywhere.
+She slipped on the grass, on the stones, on the downhill and somehow managed to slip on the uphill!
+However, when it came to the proper mud – Ian carried her!!

 Each time she slipped, she shrieked and laughed.
 And we laughed.

-Thank you Barbara for unintentionally creating such merriment, I look forward to seeing you (and your pink Converses) again.
+Thank you Barbara for unintentionally creating such merriment, I look forward to seeing you (and your pink Converse) again.

 I Love Carpeway

-It was so much more than a hike and I loved every minute and I am very much looking forward to future Carpeway Days.
+Additional to this, it was so much more than a hike and I loved every minute, I am very much looking forward to future Carpeway Days.